Roast Leg of Lamb

 Storage: Leftover lamb can be refrigerated in an airtight container for up to 3 days.

-Freezing: Jamie recommends freezing leftover rare to medium-rare lamb in slices wrapped in foil.
-Then, to warm them, she puts the frozen slices, still wrapped, in a 350°F oven.
+Freezing: Freeze leftover rare to medium-rare lamb in slices wrapped in foil.
+To warm them, put the frozen slices, still wrapped, in a 350°F oven.
 This will warm them and not overcook them.